abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ```

 ### Adapter
-Allows objects with incompatible interfaces to work together.
+Allows objects with incompatible interfaces to work together (aka Wrapper).
 Involves a single adapter class which is responsible for communication between the two different interfaces.

 Ex - `Arrays.asList()` adapts array `T[]` type to `List<T>` type, changes are propagated back to array too.